TREATMENTS FOR PANCREATIC CANCER

 How Will My Life Change After Pancreatic Cancer Surgery?

 It can take up to three months to fully recover from pancreatic surgery.

 Palliative measures that can improve quality of life while not affecting the overall survival rate include the following:

-- Surgical or radiologic biliary decompression.
+- Surgical, endoscopic, or radiological biliary decompression.